content-left-bg.png

 For high risk activities:

-• Closely supervise students during participation.
+• closely supervise students during participation.
 It is recommended that teacher demonstration be used as the principal teaching strategy for high risk activities.

 For extreme risk activities:

-• Individually supervise students during participation.
+• individually supervise students during participation.
 It is recommended that teacher demonstration be used as the principal teaching strategy for extreme risk activities.

 Supervisor qualifications

-All adult supervisors must comply with the working with children authority—blue cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity.
+All adult supervisors must comply with the working with children authority—blue cards procedure.

-At least one adult supervisor is required to be:
+At least 1 adult supervisor is either:

-• A registered teacher with knowledge of the activity and its potential hazards.
+• a registered teacher with knowledge of the activity and its potential hazards

-• An adult supervisor, working under the direct supervision of a registered teacher, with competence (knowledge and skills) in the activity.
+• an adult supervisor, working under the direct supervision of a registered teacher, with competence (knowledge and skills) in the activity.

-• A registered teacher with competence (knowledge and skills) in the activity and its potential hazards.
+• a registered teacher with competence (knowledge and skills) in the activity and its potential hazards

-• An adult supervisor, working under the direct supervision of a registered teacher, with competence (knowledge and skills) in the activity and its potential hazards.
+• an adult supervisor, working under the direct supervision of a registered teacher, with competence (knowledge and skills) in the activity and its potential hazards.

-For high and extreme risk activities:
+High risk and extreme risk activities

-• A registered teacher with qualifications in Science (or equivalent demonstrated capability) and with competence (knowledge and skills) in teaching the activity.
+• a registered teacher with qualifications in Science (or equivalent demonstrated capability) and with competence (knowledge and skills) in teaching the activity

-• An adult supervisor, working under the direct supervision of a registered teacher, with qualifications in Science (or an equivalent qualification appropriate to the activity) and with competence (knowledge and skills) and experience in the activity.
+• an adult supervisor, working under the direct supervision of a registered teacher, with qualifications in Science (or an equivalent qualification appropriate to the activity) and with competence (knowledge and skills) and experience in the activity.

 Facilities and equipment

-The qualified adult supervisor of the activity, in consultation with the principal, determines the requirements for facilities and equipment appropriate to the local context.
+The qualified adults of the activity, in consultation with the principal, determines the requirements for facilities and equipment appropriate to the local context.

 Consult Chemicals in curriculum activities for support in assessing the risks of chemicals used with/by students in curriculum activities.